alphal00p/cLTD/README.md

 * `loopmom`: defines the variables that need to be considered loop momenta in the evaluated expression

-* `"FORM_path"`: By default, it assumes that the path to `form` is included in `$PATH`.
+* `"FORMpath"`: By default, it assumes that the path to `form` is included in `$PATH`.
 If this is not the case, one can set this option to the required path.
 This must be either a absolute or relative path (no `~`):
 ```Mathematica
 SetOptions[cLTD, "FORM_path" -> "/home/dude/dir1/dir2/bin/form"]